Nelson's hidden shoreline

 The Trafalgar Centre was built in the early 1970s after much lobbying of the Council and huge fundraising efforts by Jaycees and the public.
 The Events Centre was completed in time for the Centenary celebrations of New Zealand self-government in 1963.
 It was extensively renovated in 2009.
 A number of popular iconic events for Nelson have been showcased here over the years, including World of Wearable Art shows, Ballroom Dance Competitions, Rockquest and inside a series of panels celebrate these "Legends of Trafalgar".

-Across the 150th Nelson Anniversary footbridge , constructed by the NZ Army with funding from the Nelson Civic trust, is the access to Akersten Street and Nelson's marina and port .
+Across the 150th Nelson Anniversary footbridge , constructed by the NZ Army with funding from the Nelson Civic trust, and now replaced with an award winning structure in 2019, is the access to Akersten Street and Nelson's marina and port .
 The marina caters for hundreds of boats, with five accessible boat ramps and five fishing piers.
-Port Nelson is located within Nelson Haven near the mouth of the Maitai River.
+Port Nelson is located within Nelson Haven near the mouth of the Mahitahi/Maitai River.
 The potential to develop a sheltered port was a key factor in the establishment of the Nelson settlement.
 It is a busy and growing port occupying around 78 ha of largely reclaimed land, the main exports being forestry products and fruit.

 Click image to enlarge